Healthy Sweet Potato Casserole (Dairy-Free/Paleo-Friendly) – tastes just like pumpkin pie!

 So, dress it up for Thanksgiving or enjoy it routinely as a nice, dairy-free/paleo side dish!
 Enjoy!

-***update*** I have gotten lots of messages asking if you can make this ahead of time – YES!!
+YES!
+I have gotten lots of messages asking if you can make this ahead of time – YES!!
 Make the sweet potato mixture ahead of time; put it in the fridge the night before and then just up the baking time to allow it really reheat – then add the marshmallows.
-I will update the recipe as well!

 Make either as a classic Thanksgiving or Christmas dinner side dish OR skip the toppings and it is just a yummy, healthier side dish for any meal!!!